 Over the past few weeks our COVID-19 member impact survey has already collected a huge number of responses from our members across Scotland, Ireland, Wales and England.
 The responses received so far indicate that across the country members have been profoundly impacted by the lockdown and social...

-We are a small team drawing on many years of experience.
-We work directly with grassroots community groups across Scotland, enabling them to develop and improve their greenspace and nature-based activities.
+Our small but dedicated team in Scotland draw on many years of experience to work directly with groups across Scotland, enabling them to develop and improve their greenspace and nature-based activities.

 How we can help

 We offer a free enquiry service for anyone looking for support with their idea.
 The service provides valuable advice on key topics ranging from composting to volunteer engagement; as well as signposting to key contacts and simply being able to talk a practice issue through.
 We welcome approaches not only from communities needing support, but also agencies looking to support them; such as local authorities, third sector interfaces or housing associations.

 Subscribe (link to firstname.lastname@example.org) to our monthly bulletin with news, events, resources and funding.